Converting raw FERC data to SQLite#

-The FERC Form 1 – Annual Report of Major Electric Utilities is published in a particularly inaccessible format.
+FERC publishes its data (e.g. FERC Form 1 – Annual Report of Major Electric Utilities) in particularly difficult to use formats.
 From 1994-2020 it used the proprietary FoxPro database binary format.
 Then in 2021 it switched to XBRL, a dialect of XML used for financial reporting.

 To provide that access, we’ve broken the